How to Hang Curtains on French Doors With Ease

 Measuring and installing curtains over French doors isn’t much different than hanging them over regular windows.

-For tips on how to measure curtains for French doors with precision and accuracy, check out: How to Measure For Curtains the Right Way.
+For tips on how to measure curtains for French doors with precision and accuracy, check out: How to Measure for Curtains the Right Way.

 We know that hanging curtains the traditional way can be unnecessarily stressful and time-consuming.
 The task often requires multiple people and countless do-overs to hang curtains that are stable and neatly aligned.

-4 French Door Curtain Ideas
+6 French Door Curtain Ideas

 Need some style ideas on how to hang curtains on your French doors?
 Here’s some inspiration using a variety of techniques.